 Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.

-- Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provide personal counseling on the transition from the military to a civilian life. - Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+\Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
+May also provide personal counseling on the transition from the military to a civilian life.